rikosintie/Discovery/docs/usage.md

 - Create a device inventory file
 - Make changes to the discovery-[vendor].txt file (if needed)
 - Decide how you want store the password
-- Update the mac.txt file to match the format of the switches

 ----------------------------------------------------------------